 There are many trends in the fashion world that beguile us—for example, pooka shells are trending for 2019.
 WHY?
 We can not answer that, but one trend that does not make us scratch our head are emerald cut diamond engagement rings.
 As the popularity of this sophisticated cut increases, knowing what you are buying becomes more critical.
 You should understand the basics of the emerald cut and what to look for when purchasing an emerald cut diamond.
-We’ve got you covered!
+As an elite jewelry store in Cherry Creek, we’ve got you covered!

 The shape of the stone in your engagement ring is a personal preference.
 However, if you are looking for something unique, you should pay attention to the emerald cut.
 Generally, the emerald cut diamond is not seen as often as other types of diamonds.
 Many people go a safer route and choose a simple solitaire or round brilliant diamond.
-Since an emerald cut diamond is likened to a “hall of mirrors” there isn’t anywhere for the natural inclusions of the diamond to hide so it is very important to get a emerald cut diamond with nice clarity.
-You will want to stay in the VVS1 to the VS2 range.
+Since an emerald cut diamond is likened to a “hall of mirrors” there isn’t anywhere for the natural inclusions of the diamond to hide so it is very important to get an emerald cut diamond with nice clarity.
+Take it from the best jewelry store in Cherry Creek–you’re going to want to stay in the VVS1 to the VS2 range.

 In many cases, people focus on how large the diamond is, or how many carats it is.
 First of all, you should know that carat gauges how much the stone weighs and it does not guarantee a larger size.
 Secondly, you should know that you can be fooled by the shape and cut of the diamond.
 A one-carat round cut diamond ring is going to look smaller than a one-carat emerald cut diamond ring.
 Why would the same size stone look different in size?
 The emerald cut diamond ring will look much more prominent because of the way that the stone is shaped.